-Since the first examinations will not be administered until 2020, the NBCRNA will have 8 years to develop the examination, practice examinations and questions, and preparatory materials.
+Since the first examinations will not be administered until 2020, the NBCRNA will develop the examination, practice examinations and questions, and preparatory materials over the next several years.
 In addition, as a part of examination development, the NBCRNA will be conducting a recertification practice analysis to identify the content areas for the examination.
 These content areas will be published in an outline that will be available to all nurse anesthetists for examination preparation.

 When and how is the examination to be given?